 09 of 09

 Historical San Diego isn't always evident, but a sure bet to take in the city's past is to visit Old Town State Historic Park.
-Sure, it can be overly touristy and contrived, but if you look hard enough, you can find authentic snippets of San Diego's past.
-From a visitor's standpoint, though, Old Town is a fun way to spend the day.
-Best bet: There are many fine restaurants in Old Town, but you the Old Town Mexican Cafe with its homemade tortillas is a popular choice.
+It can be overly touristy and contrived, but if you look hard enough, you can find authentic snippets of San Diego's past.
+Best bet: There are many fine restaurants in Old Town, but the Old Town Mexican Cafe with its homemade tortillas is among the most popular choices.